rowanmanning/rowanmanning.com/_posts/2016-03-09-writing-a-friendly-readme.md

 While the existence of ["the fold" is debatable][the-fold], it's fairly widely agreed that the top part of a website should be used to display the _most_ important information.
 We can apply the same principle to our README.

 So what are the most important things?
 The project name is pretty important, as is what it actually _does_.
-So let's add those in (I promise the whole post isn't this obvious):
+So let's ease ourselves in by adding those:

 {%
     include figure.html